cjackson06/who-do-i-vote-for/README.md

-# Kaggle Agentic AI - Political Candidate Recommendation System
+# Political Candidate Recommendation System

 A full-stack application that uses AI agents to help users make informed voting decisions by analyzing political candidates against their personal beliefs and values.